annabmcg/python_pt_final_project/README.md

-# python_pt_final_project
+# Information about this Repository and Project
-A GitHub repository for Anna McGrady's General Assembly Python Part-Time final project.
+This is a GitHub repository for Anna McGrady's General Assembly Python Part-Time final project.
+This project explores the Seattle Public Library's Checkouts by Title dataset, which is maintained as part of the Seattle Open Data Program.
+The General Assembly class was taught by Tim Book and TA'd by Juliann McEachern.
+The project included in this responsitory was initially uploaded on Wednesday, May 5, 2021.